reutmic/Final-Project-Shop-and-Adoption-Website/README.md

 <h1>Execution</h1>
 <p>
+Create a new database named "ex5" in XAMPP phpMyAdmin.
   In XAMPP, start the 'Apache' and 'MySQL' services.
-Then, run the project and open 'http://localhost:8080/' in the browser.
+Then, run the project in the IDE and open 'http://localhost:8080/' in the browser.
 </p>
 <p>There is an initialization file named 'data.sql' in the 'resources' folder.
 This file is needed to initialize the website's products and pets DB tables.</p>
 <p>I used Spring Security default login/logout pages.
 When entering the website, the login page will appear.